MJ’s Café to open second farm-to-table cafe in yoga studio near LSU

-BATON ROUGE, LA (WAFB) - Another healthy food option will soon be available to the downtown area as MJ’s Café is set to open a new location in the coming weeks.
+BATON ROUGE, LA (WAFB) - Another healthy food option will soon be available to the downtown area as MJ’s Café prepares to open its second location in the coming weeks.

 The farm-to-table concept is already open at the White Star Market on Government Street, but owner Marybrennan Faucheux is hoping the new location in Yoga Rouge will continue her vision of community building and healthy eating.